Vyral/base-template/_posts/2020-12-30-winter-is-a-chill-time-to-buy.md

 **4\.
 It’s easier to find movers.** Movers aren’t as busy in the wintertime as they are during seasons with milder weather.
 Booking a mover now will be easier and quicker.

 **5\.
-Homes close faster.** Lenders are also often not as busy in the winter, so the processing and underwriting processes move quicker.&nbsp;
+Homes close faster.** Lenders are also often not as busy in the winter, so the processing and underwriting move quicker.&nbsp;

 These reasons (and many more) are why the winter is a great time to buy a property.
 If you have any questions about buying or real estate in general, call or email me.
 I would love to help you.